 The zoo is dedicated to the conservation and captive breeding o the Red Panda as it is in danger of becoming extinct caused by large scale hunting, trapping and trading and disturbance.
 The antics of the red panda is surely win your heart and you might as well adopt one!

 The Darjeeling zoo has a unique adoption program.
-The zoo offers its animals to be dopted by the general public for their conservation and care taking.
-You can get the details here.
+The zoo offers its animals to be adopted by the general public for their conservation and caretaking.

 Here you will find an aquarium housing a tortoise and the endangered Himalayan Newt.
 As you move further, there is a section for the pheasants.
 The zoo has some very beautiful and colourful birds- Kalij pheasant, Golden pheasant, Silver pheasant, grey peacock pheasant.
 But the colourful Monal surely steals the show.

 The zoo is open from 8:30 AM to 4:30 Pm during the summer and till 4:00 Pm during the winter.